 Many students struggle to respond appropriately within a classroom or social settling.
 The staff's skill in the classroom and behaviour management is our first and most crucial means of the students accessing their education.
 All the students are assessed shortly after entry through formal and informal activities as well as a baseline tests.
-The student induction program includes discussions with students around their triggers, calming techniques and behaviour management strategies that they try to use independently If deemed appropriate 1:1 support will be provided.
+The student induction program includes discussions with students around their triggers, calming techniques and behaviour management strategies that they try to use independently.
+Information is gathered by the SENCo during the admissions process from appropriate professionals in order to help inform the strategies put in place to help manage behaviour.
+Consideration is given to any SEND requirements the students may have and if deemed appropriate 1:1 support will be provided.

-Daily briefings/meetings take place to provide an overview of an updates that may impact on students.
+Daily briefings/meetings take place to provide an overview of any updates that may impact on students.
 This also has a focus on attendance/punctuality, behaviour for learning and quality of work.
 From this information the staff discuss progress every day at the end of day meetings and communicate outcomes to parents /carers when necessary.